matthewmcvickar/soundcloud-comments-bot/README.md

 - [Justin Falcone](https://twitter.com/modernserf) provided code review.

 - [Twitter user @berlindisaster](https://twitter.com/berlindisaster/status/621943270726344704) also had this idea in July of 2015.
-(Tat this tweet and account have since been deleted.)
+(This tweet and account have since been deleted.)

 - [Yandex Translation API](https://tech.yandex.com/translate/)